jacob-02/Gesture_Controlling/README.md

   or

-  Leave hands from the frame for around 5 seconds
+  Leave hands from the frame for 8 seconds